Jesse Leach: Killswitch Engage

-During Killswitch Engage's winter tour in 2010 it was announced Howard Jones would not be performing On March 18, 2010, Leach then returned to the band for a series of songs.
-From then on, Leach performed as substitute vocalists for the remainder of the tour.
+During Killswitch Engage's winter tour in 2010, it was announced Howard Jones would not be performing.
+On March 18, 2010, Leach returned to the band for a series of songs.
+From then on, Leach performed as a substitute vocalist for the remainder of the tour.

 Following Howard Jones' departure from the band in 2012, Killswitch Engage started looking for a replacement.
-Leach made the decision to re audition for the role, and on February 6, 2012, Killswitch Engage uploaded a photo of Leach and the rest of the band to the website, indicating Leach's return to the band.
+Leach made the decision to re-audition for the role, and on February 6, 2012, Killswitch Engage uploaded a photo of Leach and the rest of the band to the website, indicating Leach's return to the band.
 Killswitch Engage later released a statement via Facebook, confirming Leach's permanent return to the band.
 Leach has given much credit to Jones for his work with the band while he had been gone.

-Killswitch Engage's sixth studio album Disarm the Descent was released on April 2, 2013.
+Killswitch Engage's sixth studio album, Disarm the Descent, was released on April 2, 2013.
 It was announced in December 2013 that "In Due Time" was nominated for "Best Metal Performance" at the 2014 Grammy Awards, becoming the band's first Grammy nomination with Leach.
 At the time of the album's release Leach stated "To me, this is by far my best vocal performance, much thanks to Adam's guidance and faith in my abilities.
-I am very grateful to be where I am in life, back in an amazing band with a record we are all excited for the world to hear.
+I am very grateful to be where I am in life, back in an amazing band with a record we are all excited for the world to hear."

 The writing process for the band's next album proved to be lengthy and troublesome, as Leach "hit a wall with ideas" after completing three or four tracks on the album, with Leach not finding lyrics that he "was really stoked on".
 Leach later stated that it "came to a point where this album literally drove me crazy", in that "there were a good couple of weeks where I wasn't myself.
 I just got lost in the process, because I wanted this record to be everything it could be.
 I was losing sleep, not sleeping at all, and waking up in the middle of the night and sitting down and writing pages and pages and pages of words.
 By the time all was said and done, I probably had 80 pages of lyrics.
 I just wanted to give it everything I could, vocally and lyrically."
 On March 11, 2016, Killswitch Engage released their seventh album, Incarnate, which is the band's highest performing album to date and peaked at number 6 on the U.S. billboard 200, along with topping both U.S Top Rock Albums Billboard the Hard Rock Albums Billboard.